-A few states, such as Colorado, Minnesota, and Nevada, have passed laws giving homeowners special protections during the foreclosure process.
-Read on to learn more about your foreclosure rights if you live in one of these particular states.
+A few states, including Colorado, Minnesota, and Nevada, have passed laws giving homeowners special protections during the foreclosure process.
+Read on to learn more about your foreclosure rights if you live in one of these states.

-Dual tracking happens when the servicer—the company that manages the loan account—proceeds with a foreclosure even though the homeowner is pursuing loss mitigation. (“Loss mitigation” is the term lenders and servicers use to describe the process used to work out a way to avoid a foreclosure.)
+Dual tracking happens when the servicer proceeds with a foreclosure even though the borrower is pursuing loss mitigation.
 During the foreclosure crisis, dual tracking was very common and homeowners often lost their homes to foreclosure before the loss mitigation process was completed or, in some cases, even when a workout agreement was in place.